dot3dash4dot/Trelloello/README.md

 #### Snoozing Cards

 To snooze a card, set its Start Date (see limitation [below](#a-note-on-start-dates)) to a date in the future.
-The next time Trelloello runs, it will find any cards with a future start date, move them to a specific "holding" list and add a specific label to them.
+The next time Trelloello runs, it will find any cards with a future start date and move them to a specific "holding" list.
 The program will then, on a future run, detect when we are past a card's start date, and "reopen" the card by moving it to the top of the left-most list on the board.

 #### A Note on Start Dates